Skip to main content

 Each server has a unique URL that is automatically generated based on the server path you provide:

-For example, a server with path engineering on instance acme-corp would automatically generate the URL:
+For example, a server with path engineering would automatically generate a URL like:

 This URL is displayed in the configuration form (read-only) after you enter the server path.
 Share this URL with users who need to connect to this specific server from their MCP host applications.